armbrustlab/armbrustlab.github.io/_people/ribalet.md

 **Research Scientist**

-My research focuses on understanding the dynamics of marine ecosystems and the impact of biological processes on the carbon cycle.
+My research focuses on developing a mechanistic understanding of marine ecosystem dynamics and the influence of biological activities on carbon cycling.
-I specialize in the study of microbial community structure and interactions, which includes viruses, bacteria, phytoplankton, and grazers.
+I specialize in studying structure and interactions of microbial communities, including viruses, bacteria, phytoplankton, and grazers.
-These microorganisms play a crucial role in regulating the Earth's climate by fixing carbon dioxide, generating biomass, recycling nutrients, and forming the foundation of the marine food web.
+These microorganisms play a crucial role in regulating the Earth's climate by fixing carbon dioxide into biomass, recycling nutrients, and forming the base of the marine food web.
-I develop mathematical and data-driven models guided by lab experiments and field observations to explore how these organisms interact  and regulate carbon fluxes in marine ecosystems.
+I develop mathematical and data-driven models, guided by lab experiments and field observations, to explore how these organisms interact with their environment  and regulate carbon fluxes in the surface ocean.